 He’s suggested diminishing the size of the French state, while also attacking such stalwart institutions as the 35-hour work week.

-His message has visibly struck a chord.
-He received more than 66 percent of votes in a landslide Les Républicains primary victory.
+His message visibly struck a chord.
+In November he received more than 66 percent of votes in a landslide Les Républicains primary victory.
 No one saw it coming.
 His rival, Alain Juppé, the mayor of Bordeaux was expected to win.
-But now both Juppé and Sarkozy have endorsed him.

 So what do we know about Fillon’s politics, his policies and his vision?